mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 * copies back the French subtitles to the subtitles asset,
 * publishes the output assets,
 * generates a short playback URL (using bitlink)
-* sends an email with Office365 when the process is complete or if the job failed.
+* sends an email with Outlook when the process is complete or if the job failed.
 In the email, the playback link includes the two subtitles.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fmedia-services-dotnet-functions-integration%2Fmaster%2Fmedia-functions-for-logic-app%2Flogicapp2-advancedvod-deploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>